Intel Corporation (INTC) Shares Up Despite Recent Market Volatility

 INTC’s Market Performance

-INTC stock saw a decrease of 5.01% in the past week, with a monthly decline of -9.18% and a quarterly a decrease of -12.20%.
-The volatility ratio for the week is 2.94%, and the volatility levels for the last 30 days are 3.39% for Intel Corporation (INTC).
-The simple moving average for the last 20 days is -3.56% for INTC stock, with a simple moving average of -17.38% for the last 200 days.
+INTC’s stock has seen a 2.57% increase for the week, with a -9.45% drop in the past month and a -10.94% fall in the past quarter.
+The volatility ratio for the week is 2.59%, and the volatility levels for the past 30 days are at 3.01% for Intel Corporation The simple moving average for the last 20 days is -3.10% for INTC stock, with a simple moving average of -18.03% for the last 200 days.

 Analysts’ Opinion of INTC